 Does playing the same lottery numbers week after week work?
 Or do you need to change them every time to have a better chance of winning?

-You might want to rethink how you choose numbers in the future, when you read these success stories of people who have struck it lucky through playing the same lottery draw time and again.
+You might want to rethink how you choose numbers in the future when you read these success stories of people who have struck it lucky by playing the same lottery draw time and again.

 Mega Millions Mega Win

 Kevin Blake played the same Mega Millions lottery numbers at the same grocery store for as long as he can remember.
 But this year, on a Friday the 13th, something finally clicked.
 The numbers he picked were: 2, 7, 18, 26, 31, and a Mega Ball of 12.

 It had become a regular routine for Mr. Blake and for years he’d just simply put the same numbers on constantly, without really thinking about it anymore.
 On the night of Friday 13th October 2017, something changed.
 After the Mega Millions draw had been made that evening, Blake’s wife Stephanie decided to check their numbers and it was then she made the discovery.
 For years, Kevin played those numbers; it had become second nature.
 In fact, he had gotten so used to the routine that, after he got his tickets, Kevin put them in his pocket and just went about his day.